Mount Elgon: Physical features

-The mountain soils are red laterite.
-The mountain is the catchment area for the several rivers such as the Suam River, which becomes the Turkwel downstream and drains into Lake Turkana, and the Nzoia River and the Lwakhakha River, which flow to Lake Victoria.
-The town of Kitale is in the foothills of the mountain.
+The mountain soil is red laterite.
+The mountain is the catchment area for several rivers such as the Suam River, which becomes the Turkwel downstream and drains into Lake Turkana, and the Nzoia River and the Lwakhakha River, which flow to Lake Victoria.
+The towns of Mbale, Uganda and Kitale, Kenya are in the foothills of the mountain.
 The area around the mountain is protected by two Mount Elgon National Parks, one on each side of the international border.

 Fauna

-A unique population of African bush elephants is present around the mountain that venture deep into caves to access salt licks.
-This population was formerly present around all the mountain, but has since been reduced to the Kenyan side, where they venture into Kitum Cave.
+A population of African bush elephants is present around the mountain that ventures deep into caves to access salt licks.
+This population was formerly present around the entire mountain, but has since been reduced to the Kenyan side, where they venture into Kitum Cave.

 There are several disjunct populations of mammal species that are restricted to Mount Elgon, including the Elgon shrew (Crocidura elgonius), Rudd's mole-rat (Tachyoryctes ruddi), and Thomas's pygmy mouse (Mus sorella).
 There are also several disjunct populations of rare bird species, including Sharpe's longclaw (Macronyx sharpei), Hunter's cisticola (Cisticola hunteri), Jackson's spurfowl (Pternistis jacksoni), and the Elgon francolin (Scleroptila elgonensis).

 An endemic subspecies of the bushbuck (Tragelaphus scriptus heterochrous) is restricted to the mountain.
 The possibly extinct Du Toit's torrent frog (Arthroleptides dutoiti), considered an EDGE species due to its evolutionary distinctiveness, is known only from a single specimen collected on the Kenyan side of the mountain.